himedlooff/frontend-pattern-library-workflow/proposal.md

 **Title:**
-Introducing pattern libraries into your front-end workflow
+How introducing pattern libraries into your front-end workflow can change you

 **Description:**
 Introducing a pattern library into your front-end workflow can be a huge benefit